| Title: | Create TLGs using the 'tidyverse' |

 https://github.com/hughjonesd/huxtable

-is useful for adverse event and concomitant mediations.
+is useful for adverse event and concomitant medications.

 df |